-Master in Legal Tech - Study PlanBridging the gap between innovation and law
+Master in Legal Tech - Study PlanDrive the tech revolution in the legal world

 This program includes training in the areas of digital business, privacy regulation (EU & USA), disruptive technologies, big data, legalbots and machine learning, innovative management and new business models, e-commerce, online dispute resolution, coding, blockchain, cybersecurity, entrepreneurship and startups, among others.